revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 - `@ExtendWith`	is replacement fro `@Rule`.
 - `@Rule` is extended from the class TestRule that helps apply certain rules on the test cases.
-  - For Example: creating a temporary folder prior to test case execution and deleting the folder post-execution can be set through a Rule.
+  - For Example: creating a temporary folder before test case execution and deleting the folder post-execution can be set through a Rule.
 - `@Rule` is available only in JUnit 4 which can be used in JUnit 5 Vintage, however, `@ExtendWith` provides a closer feature for JUnit 5

 </blockquote>